Witchford Village Society Open Spaces Group

 Sandpit Drove Conservation Area

-In the autumn of 2011 we prepared and sowed a wildflower meadow in Sandpit Drove, with funding from the Cambridgeshire and Peterborough Biodiversity Project Fund and the parish council.
-The grasses and flowers have germinated and we hope to see positive results in 2012 and beyond.
+In 2011 we prepared and sowed a wildflower meadow in Sandpit Drove, with funding from the Cambridgeshire and Peterborough Biodiversity Project Fund and the parish council.
+The grasses and flowers germinated in the spring and summer of 2012, and following a good deal of weeding and selective cutting as the summer progressed we succeeded in achieving a very attractive meadow.
+Further management in the autumn including reseeding some areas we expect will deliver even better results in 2013 and beyond.

 Witchford Millennium Wood